glpaparelli/competitive-programming/notes/cp-notes.md

 The total running time is $\Theta(n\log(n))$

 **Said Easy:**
-We want to place $c$ points where the smallest distance $d$ between to consecutive points in maximized.
+We want to place $c$ points where the smallest distance $d$ between consecutive points in maximized.
 Consider such a distance $d'$.
 Any distance bigger than that would be a better answer, if it were to exists.
 The predicate is monotone.
 The answers range is $[1, l]$, where $l$ is the overall length of the intervals.
 Our answers lies within $[1,l]$.
 We binary search it using `rangeBS` we have seen before, hence we evaluate the predicate $O(\log n)$ times.
 How much it costs to evaluate the predicate?
-We have to scan all the intervals checking that the passed candidate answers allow us to place at least $c$ points, hence $O(n)$
+We have to scan all the intervals checking that the current candidate allow us to place at least $c$ points, hence $O(n)$

 The **pseudo**-implementation greatly clarifies the process:
 ```java